tflander/functionalRefactoring/src/test/java/intermediate/currying/README.md

 }

 ```
+We really don't want the consumer to care about preferences.
+We would like to inject an object that

-Now, we use a constructor to bury the preferences from the consumer who calls doThing(...)
+already knows about preferences.
+We use a constructor to bury the preferences from the consumer who calls doThing(...)

 ```
 class AfterConstructor {